Autoselectr car comparison platform — project hero banner

 Autoselectr helps you find just the right car for you

-Client: Autoselectr Duration: 3 months My role: UX / UI Designer & Researcher Tool: Figma, EightShapes Specs
+Client: Autoselectr Role: UX / UI Designer & Researcher Timeline: 3 months Tools: Figma, EightShapes Specs

 Car buyers are underserved when it comes to mobile-friendly car comparison platforms.
 Existing tools are clunky on mobile, often limit comparisons to two cars, and don't adapt to user knowledge levels.
 Autoselectr aimed to solve that by building a dual-experience comparison tool that works equally well for car enthusiasts and first-time buyers.